Engineering Article

 const app = await NestFactory.create<NestExpressApplication>(AppModule);

-const cfg = app.get(ConfigService);
+const configService = app.get(ConfigService);

 Sentry.init({

-dsn: cfg.get<string>("SENTRY_DNS", ""),
+dsn: configService.get<string>("SENTRY_DSN", ""),

-environment: cfg.get<string>("NODE_ENV", "development"),
+environment: configService.get<string>("NODE_ENV", "development"),

 tracesSampleRate: 1.0,